Asaita: History

 Following the fall of the Derg, Ras Alimirah, who had in the meantime founded the Afar Liberation Front (ALF), returned to Asaita with his son, Hanfadhe Alimirah.
 However, on 8 November 1995, Ethiopian People's Revolutionary Democratic Front (EPRDF) troops surrounded their family residence in Assayita, then after exchanging gunfire overpowered Alimirah's guards, and entered the residence, where they confiscated weapons and other items.
 According to observers, this action against the Sultan and the ALF was another effort to reduce his influence in the Afar Region.
 Despite the EPRDF's persistent efforts to bring the group under its control, the ALF is said to have remained independent.

 Climate

-Asaita is located in the central of Afar Region.
+Asaita is located in the central part of Afar Region and has a hot arid climate (Köppen BWh) with very high temperatures year-round.
+What rain occurs mostly falls in April and July-August.